Non-asymptotic Approximation Error Bounds of Parameterized Quantum Circuits: Preliminaries

-\paragraph{Data re-uploading PQCs.} We start by reviewing data re-uploading PQCs and use a simple example to explain how they could approximate functions in a classical way.
-The data re-uploading PQC is a quantum circuit that consists of interleaved data encoding circuit blocks and trainable circuit blocks~\cite{gilvidal2020input, perez-salinas2020data}.
+\paragraph{Data re-uploading PQCs.} The PQCs we shall construct in this paper are of \emph{data re-uploading} type~\cite{perez-salinas2020data}, i.e., consisting of interleaved data encoding circuit blocks and trainable circuit blocks.
 More precisely, let $\bm x$ be the input data vector and $\bm \theta = (\bm{\theta}_0, \ldots, \bm{\theta}_L)$ be a set of trainable parameter vectors. $S(\bm x)$ is a quantum circuit that encode $\bm x$ and $V(\bm \theta_j)$ is a trainable quantum circuit with trainable parameter vector $\bm\theta_j$.
 An $L$-layer data re-uploading PQC can be then expressed as

 Applying $U_{\bm\theta}(\bm x)$ to an initial quantum state and measuring the output states provides a way to express functions on $\bm x$: